 HIS 5457 - England to 1500 Credits, 3 sem. hrs.
-Prerequisite(s): HIS 101 or HIS 103, or Instructor's consent.
 A study of Ancient and Medieval England, emphasizing the political, social, economic, and cultural aspects of English history.
 HIS 5458 - England 1500-1800 Credits, 3 sem. hrs.
-Prerequisite(s): HIS 102 or HIS 104, or Instructor's consent.
 A study of England from 1500-1800, emphasizing the political, social, economic, and cultural aspects of English history.
 HIS 5459 - England 1800-Present Credits, 3 sem. hrs.
-Prerequisite(s): HIS 102 or HIS 104, or Instructor's consent.
 A study of England from 1800-present, emphasizing the political, social, economic, and cultural aspects of English history.
 HIS 5504 - Seminar in Mississippi History Credits, 3 sem. hrs.
 This course will focus on topics of special interest concerning the development of Mississippi.
 HIS 5505 - Seminar in Colonial and Revolutionary America Credits, 3 sem. hrs.
 HIS 5507 - Seminar in American Const.
 Dev. to 1877 I Credits, 3 sem. hrs.
 This course deals with selected aspects of American Constitutional History from the Colonial Era to the end of Reconstruction.
 Emphasis is given to developing ideas, practices, and institutions that have shaped fundamental law in the United States.
 Research and writing are emphasized.
 [Crosslisted as: PLS 5507.]
 HIS 5508 - Seminar in American Const.
 Dev.
 Since 1877 II Credits, 3 sem. hrs.
 This course deals with selected aspects of American Constitutional History from the end of Reconstruction until today.
 Emphasis is given to the "nationalization" of the Bill of Rights, especially the rise of civil liberties and civil rights law in the 20th century.
 Research and writing are emphasized.
 [Crosslisted as: PLS 5508.]
 HIS 5535 - Seminar in Southern History and Politics to 1865 Credits, 3 sem. hrs.
 Course features an historical analysis of a designated segment of this topic.
 [Crosslisted as: PLS 5535.]
 HIS 5536 - Seminar in Southern Hist. & Politics Since 1865 Credits, 3 sem. hrs.
 A seminar on the American South since Reconstruction.
 Emphasis will be given to race relations, industrialization and cultural changes since 1865.
 [Crosslisted as: PLS 5536.]
 HIS 5537 - Seminar in the American Presidency Credits, 3 sem. hrs.
 A study of the evolving powers and responsibilities of the presidency, an appraisal of the individuals who have served, and an assessment of the current condition of and prospects for the office.
 [Crosslisted as: PLS 5537.]
 HIS 5539 - Seminar in American Social & Intellectual History Credits, 3 sem. hrs.
 A seminar on American development with emphasis given to religion's role in shaping American social and cultural institutions.
 HIS 5550 - Gilded Age and Progressive Era, 1877-1920 Credits, 3 sem. hrs.
 Prerequisite(s): HIS 212 or instructor's consent.
 An analysis of the political, economic, and cultural developments from the post-reconstruction era to the conclusion of the first World War.
 Key issues include the end of reconstruction, the American West, the rise of big business, populism, progressivism, and World War I. HIS 5591 - Field Studies Credits, 1 sem. hr.